LSPosed/MagiskOnWSALocal/README.md

 [demo](https://user-images.githubusercontent.com/5022927/139580565-35971031-7258-40bf-93e2-49a0750156f3.mp4)

-## Prebuilt Magisk

-There's still a bug from Magisk that prevents it from running on WSA.
-So please don't use the official build yet.
-The download link of the prebuilt Magisk is: [https://raw.githubusercontent.com/LSPosed/MagiskOnWSA/main/magisk.apk](https://raw.githubusercontent.com/LSPosed/MagiskOnWSA/main/magisk.apk) and its source codes are on the magisk branch.

 ## Credits
 - [Magisk](https://github.com/topjohnwu/Magisk): The most famous root solution on Android
 - [The Open GApps Project](https://opengapps.org): One of the most famous Google Apps packages solution